 It is caused by a calcium deficiency and can be managed with proper watering and soil management.

 A plant suffering from blossom end rot typically show no signs of damage in their leaves or stems.
 A plant can appear to be quite healthy, yet the fruit will show the tell-tale signs of blossom end rot.
 Blossom end rot is more common with the first few fruits of the season if you planted in cold soil.
 It's also common when your garden experiences extremes in soil moisture levels, either too dry or too wet.

 There really is no life cycle to blossom end rot.
 Each fruit should be examined for signs of rot.
-If it is an issue that occurs year after year, the soil should be tested to check the calcium level.
-If improper calcium levels are not indicated and there are no obvious obstacles to growing tomatoes in your area, look to your watering practices as the likely cause.
+If it is an issue that occurs year after year, you should test the soil to check the calcium level.
+If improper calcium levels are not indicated and there are no obvious obstacles to growing tomatoes in the area, look to your watering practices as the likely cause.

 Treatment and Prevention

 The calcium deficiency that causes blossom end rot may result from low calcium levels in the soil, but more often it is the result of erratic watering.

 When the plant is allowed to get too dry, or it is given too much water over a period of time, its ability to absorb calcium from the soil is diminished.

 Blossom end rot can also result when a gardener is too zealous in fertilizing.
 Too much nitrogen in the soil can cause fruit to grow so rapidly that it cannot uptake calcium fast enough, resulting in blossom end rot.